 That happens especially when you’re right-handed versus left-handed.
 To improve mind-muscle connection, use your free hand as a guide and touch your chest muscle throughout the exercise.
 Make your chest contract hard on your fingers.

 The second helpful thing you can do is add more volume to the weaker side.
-When you do a push workout, add a one-armed chest exercise to increase your overall volume.
+Add a one-armed chest exercise to increase your overall volume during a push workout.

 For example, if you’re working out over a week, you want to add additional volume per cycle by adding just a few sets on the weaker side.
 You will see the pectus excavatum chest unevenness balance out with extra volume and mind-muscle control.

 The easiest way is to grab light dumbbells, lean forward with your chest on an incline bench, and bring the shoulders back while squeezing the shoulder blades together.